 2. Microsoft Corporation (NASDAQ: MSFT)

 While it’s true that Microsoft’s products aren’t as flashy as Apple, there is a definite reason to invest in its stock.
 There isn’t a person alive who doesn’t know about the tech giant.
-MSFT was $0.10 a share in 1986 and has grown into a company that’s market cap is now a staggering $506 billion.
+MSFT was $0.10 a share in 1986 and has grown into a company with a market cap that's now a staggering $506 billion.
 MSFT does pretty much everything in the technology field from hardware and software for computers to various servers and products such as Office, Skype, and Outlook online.

 Lately, Microsoft’s focus seems to be on the profitable field of cloud computing.

 Ever saved something in Google Drive on your home computer and accessed it on a work computer hours later?
 That document was saved in the cloud.
 According to PC Magazine: “In the simplest terms, cloud computing means storing and accessing data and programs over the internet instead of your computer's hard drive.
 The cloud is just a metaphor for the internet.”

 Essentially, cloud computing allows you to access everything stored in it from any computer available.
 You can see why this has been hugely profitable.
 Your information is accessible no matter where you are as long as you have the internet.
 This is big — especially for global companies with bases all over the world.
 Instead of having to mail docs or programs, everything is available at once, no matter if you’re in New York City or Tokyo.